We are probably all familiar with standard relief cut if we have done wrapping once or twice, at least. But is standard relief cut always the same?

 So we put the material around the front light where there is a raised object.
 It is essential to make your relief cut about half an inch (or one centimeter) away from the edge.
 In this case, we have our standard relief cut right in the middle of the raised object.
 By making this cut, I can relax the material for the corner.
 And I can pull from either side without splitting it.

 Secondly, we have a textured film.
 And we put the material at the same spot on the vehicle, take it right in front of the light, and make the same relief cut.
 You can experiment with this if you want: As you pick up the material and try to pull it, you will find the material tear, as the textured film is very fragile.
-If you use a normal standard relief cut, in this case, the chance of film tearing becomes very high.
+If you use a regular standard relief cut, in this case, the chance of film tearing becomes very high.

 What about chrome film?
 It looks like a gloss film.
 So can it take the same way to cut?
-Chrome is a multi-layered film with different types of layer points, and it looks like it is strong enough.
+Chrome is a multi-layered film with different types of layer points, and it seems like it is strong enough.
 However, if we make the same relief cut here, and pull it, the material splits.

-Thus, for textured film and chrome, it can be a problem if we use the same standard relief cut around a raised object that is used for gloss film.
+Thus, for textured film and chrome, it can be a problem if we use the same standard relief cut around the raised object that is used for gloss film.
 So how can we make our relief cut without tearing the film then?
 Here we have two techniques for you:

 The “J” Cut